jasongrimesdotcom/Seattle-DevOps-Meetup/speakers.md

 WIP limit: none

-These are sketches of ideas that the DevOpsDC organizers need to follow up on, or that our proposers are still mulling over.
+These are sketches of ideas that the Seattle DevOps Monthly organizers need to follow up on, or that our proposers are still mulling over.
 GitHub notes should be converted to issues before moving to "Proposed".

 ### Proposed